REFRIGERANTS (the working fluid inside the heat pump)

 Inside a typical 8kW (heat output) heat pump there is approximately 2kg of HFC refrigerant.
 A refrigerant will not wear out and it should stay contained within the unit for its whole life.
 It is a requirement to recover the refrigerant charge at the end of the heat pumps life.
 This can then be used in another heat pump, or destroyed.

 As an example, I have taken a typical house with the figures below.

 Given 2017 UK grid carbon intensity, and typical heat pump might produce around 1.8Tonnes of CO2 per year.
 Below it, I have estimated the equivalent quantity of CO2 in terms of global warming that would be produced if all the refrigerant were released to the atmosphere.

 I have taken a 10-year period as an average worst case figure. (on average 1 loss of charge per 10 years).
-A few units will have failures and leaks, however most units should never leak over the equipment’s life, and say 80% of the refrigerant will be recovered when it is scrapped.
+A few heat pumps will have failures and leaks, however most should never leak over the equipment’s life, and say 80% of the refrigerant will be recovered when it is scrapped.

 Whilst this might show that the commonly-used HFC refrigerants are acceptable, it is obviously preferable to use a much more benign alternative e.g. Hydrocarbon (HC) refrigerant if possible.
 Heat pumps using Carbon Dioxide as the refrigerant is a recent development.
 However, care should be taken when selecting such units to ensure that they will be energy-efficient for the application.

-Refrigerant R290 has been used for many applications, but flammability concerns have limited its use Here is an example of a general trend back to use of hydrocarbons.
+Refrigerant R290 has been used for many applications, but flammability concerns have limited its use Here is an example of the general trend back to use of hydrocarbon refrigerants.

 Notes and assumptions